 I don’t know how handy you are, but there are many do-it-yourself applications for this type of tool.
 These are the most common reciprocating saw uses that I see from my friends and fellow DIYers that own one:

 - Installing an outlet

 - Outdoor work (tree branches!)

-As you get familiar with your reciprocating saw, you’ll probably be interested in some of the advanced features like lights, variable speed, electric brakes, etc. Want to learn more about using your Sawzall?
-Check out these related articles below!
+As you get familiar with your reciprocating saw, you’ll probably be interested in some of the advanced features like lights, variable speed, electric brakes, etc. Ace Hardware has a great video about how to use a reciprocating aw – I embedded it below!